jamesroyston/jamesroyston.github.io/source/_posts/How to deploy your express-mongoDB API + Reach frontend to Heroku.md

     .catch(err => console.log(err))
 ```

+## 6) Setting up the proxy (serverside)

-4) Now we'll go back into the root directory of your express app and open up `index.js`.
+Go back into the root directory of your express app and open up `server.js`.
 We need to make sure node is serving the built version of our clientside app.
 We also want to ensure we've updated our express routes so that the proxy works.

 ``` javascript
 const cors = require('cors')